p0las/blackheath_website/content/before-you-fly/taking-care-of-our-sites.md

 If you see something that you think is a safety issue, **please talk with any of the Club's committee members, or directly with a club member with environmental management experience**, who can organise to have the issue addressed possibly with council involvement depending on the extent of the issue.

-Of course, it's no problem to pull out the dandelion weeds and their lookalikes bordering the synthetic turf!

 ## Avoid flying over other areas near the Landing Zone

 Specifically, please **stay well clear of horses and riders, paying particular attention to the shadow cast by your glider**.